Tax Season

 Washington, D.C.

-In the past, we have seen that claiming medical bills for which funds were received has caused members to have an issue with the IRS.
+In the past, we have seen that claiming medical bills for which Shares were received has caused members to have an issue with the IRS.
 We recommend conferring with your tax adviser before doing so.

-No. While Samaritan Ministries is recognized by the IRS as an exempt charity, only donations given beyond the administrative fees and monthly funds you are assigned to send other members are deductible as a charitable gift.
+No. While Samaritan Ministries is recognized by the IRS as an exempt charity, only donations given beyond the administrative fees and monthly Shares you are assigned to send other members are deductible as a charitable gift.

 There are many friends of health care sharing ministries in Congress who want clarification and changes in the tax laws that would be beneficial to our members.
 There is a good chance for such changes to occur with the help of our members contacting their representatives in Congress.
 We will notify our members when we need their help contacting their representatives.